ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of New Orleans has the same tuition for international students as for those from out of state.

-International students at University of New Orleans can expect to pay around $10,926 per year, before any scholarships or financial aid.
+International students at University of New Orleans can expect to pay around $10,926 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-University of New Orleans Room, Board, Fees, and More
+University of New Orleans Living Expenses, Fees, and More

-In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at University of New Orleans.

 Room and Board Costs at University of New Orleans

-Housing and campus dining at University of New Orleans is $11,160 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the University of New Orleans's on-campus cafeterias and dining halls.
+Room and board at University of New Orleans costs $11,702 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the school dining facilities.

-How Much Do Books Cost at University of New Orleans?
+Cost of Books at University of New Orleans

-Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges offer ways so that those with financial need to get help covering these costs.
+Keep in mind, there could also be additional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges have resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.

 Transportation costs

-The cost of transportation in college depends on a few key factors.
+The cost of transportation in college can really vary.
 Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus walkable?
 Do you own a car, or will you need to use busses, subways, or other modes of transportation?
-All of these questions can drastically impact your estimated cost of transportation.
+All of these questions can drastically impact your transportation budget.
 At University of New Orleans, freshman are allowed to park on campus.

-Where are a college is located can impact the amount you'll have to spend just to get around.
+A school's location can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area can be expensive, but there may be more trains, busses or affordable flights to actually get to school.
-University of New Orleansis located in a suburban setting in Louisiana.
+On the flip side, getting around in an urban area is sometimes expensive, but cities may offer more trains, busses or low-cost flight options to actually get to school.
+University of New Orleansis in a suburb in Louisiana.

 Other Costs

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to University of New Orleans.
+Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending University of New Orleans.

 What will the cost of attending University of New Orleans be?
 Here is a breakdown of tuition and expenses.